sansumbrella/ChoreographicCodingLab/README.md

 Choreographic Coding Lab
 ========================

-Applications written while working at the 4th Choreographic Coding Lab.
+Applications and notes written while working at the 4th Choreographic Coding Lab.

 Everything is a work in progress at this point.